The Parameterised Complexity of List Problems on Graphs of Bounded Treewidth: Introduction

 \subsection{Parameterised complexity}

 When considering the class of problems which are solvable in polynomial time on graphs of treewidth at most $k$, we aim, as mentioned above, to distinguish those which can be solved in time $f(k)\cdot n^{O(1)}$.
-Problems in this subclass are said to be \emph{fixed parameter tractable}, parameterised by treewidth.
-A standard method of showing that a problem does \emph{not} belong to this subclass (and so the best known algorithm has running time $n^{f(k)}$ for some unbounded function $f$) is to prove that it is W[1]-hard -- the analogue of proving a problem to be NP-hard -- which implies, up to similar complexity theoretic assumptions, that the problem is not fixed parameter tractable.
-Background on the theory of parameterised complexity can be found in \cite{downey99,niedermeier06}.
+Problems in this subclass are said to be \emph{fixed parameter tractable}, parameterised by treewidth (and belong to the parameterised complexity class FPT).
+A standard method of showing that a parameterised problem does \emph{not} belong to FPT (and so the best known algorithm has running time $n^{f(k)}$ for some unbounded function $f$) is to prove that it is hard for some level of the W-hierarchy; in Section \ref{ListHamPath} we show that \textsc{List Hamilton Path} is hard for W[1], the first level of this hierarchy.

-Just as with proving that a problem is NP-hard, the primary method for showing the intractability of a parameterised problem is to give a reduction from another problem that is known to be W[1]-hard.
-If we know that the parameterised decision problem $\Pi$ with parameter $k$ is difficult and want to show that $\Pi'$ is just as hard then, given any instance $(I,k)$ of $\Pi$, we want to be able to construct an instance $(I',k')$ of $\Pi'$ such that $(I',k')$ is a yes-instance for $\Pi'$ if and only if $(I,k)$ is a yes-instance for $\Pi$.
-The idea is to show in this way that if $\Pi'$ is fixed parameter tractable (with parameter $k'$) then $\Pi$ must also be (with parameter $k$).
-Thus we need to show not only that $(I',k')$ can be computed from $(I,k)$ in time polynomial in $|I|$ and that $|I'|$ is bounded by a polynomial function of $|I|$ (as we would for an NP-hardness reduction), but also that $k'$ is bounded by some function (not necessarily polynomial) of $k$.
+In order to show that a problem is W[1]-hard, we give a parameterised reduction from a problem that is known to be W[1]-hard.
+Given a W[1]-hard decision problem $\Pi$ with parameter $k$, this involves constructing an instance $(I',k')$ of $\Pi'$ such that $(I',k')$ is a yes-instance for $\Pi'$ if and only if $(I,k)$ is a yes-instance for $\Pi$; for a parameterised reduction we require that $k'$ is bounded by some function of $k$, in addition to the fact that $(I',k')$ can be computed from $(I,k)$ in time polynomial in $|I|$ and that $|I'|$ is bounded by a polynomial function of $|I|$.

-One useful W[1]-hard problem, which we use for a reduction in Section \ref{ListHamPath}, is $\textsc{Multicolour Clique}$ (shown to be W[1]-hard by Fellows, Hermelin, Rosamond and Vialette in \cite{fellows09}): given a graph $G$, properly coloured with $k$ colours, the problem is to determine whether there exists a clique in $G$ containing one vertex of each colour.
+One useful W[1]-hard problem, which we use for a reduction in Section~\ref{ListHamPath}, is $\textsc{Multicolour Clique}$ (shown to be W[1]-hard by Fellows, Hermelin, Rosamond and Vialette in \cite{fellows09}): given a graph $G$, properly coloured with $k$ colours, the problem is to determine whether there exists a clique in $G$ containing one vertex of each colour.

+In fact, by considering the relationship between the parameters $k$ and $k'$ in the parameterised reduction, it is sometimes possible to prove conditional lower bounds on the running time of any algorithm for a specific parameterised problem.
+Assuming the exponential time hypothesis, a lower bound on the running time for any algorithm to solve the \textsc{Clique} problem is known.